 - As components in larger enterprise wide fault and disturbance recording systems

-- Monitoring of transient events, e.g. in case of field experiments, connecting new assets to the grid.
+- Monitoring of transient events, e.g. in the case of field experiments, connecting new assets to the grid

-Growing need for reliable power system operation, along with growing demand for digital substation are expected to drive the digital fault recorder market in the future.
-Asia Pacific accounted for the largest share of the global Digital Fault Recorder Market in 2017.
+The growing need for reliable power system operation, along with the growing demand for digital substation, are expected to drive the digital fault recorder market in the future.
+Asia Pacific accounted for the largest share of the global DFR Market in 2017.